Creative and Critical Writings

 A detailed budget must be included for all projects.

 It is mandatory to submit samples of previous works/projects (up to three maximum) unless the project you are applying with is your first work.

-For Theatrical Writing; the project must be submitted by the playwright, and the final output should be a theatrical text published as a book.
+For theatrical writing, the project must be submitted by the playwright, and the final output should be a theatrical text published as a book.
 The following supporting materials are required:

-- Curriculum vitae of the applicant
+- CV of the applicant

-- Curriculum vitae of the applicant
+- CV of the applicant

-- The work methodology
+- The work methodology and timeline

 - One or two chapters from the book